raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 }
 ```

 I believe I tried that, left the program running overnight, and when I came in the next morning before school it was still running.
-It was searching `64^8` candidates for a solution, and a huge part of its running time is the excruciating slowness of the test algorithm
+It was searching `8^16` (or more accurately, `64^8`) candidates for a solution, that's 281,474,976,710,656 loops.
+Given the speed of that minicomputer, I suspect the program would still be running today.

-IIRC, I had an insight of sorts: If I could arrange an _ordering_ of queens, then if I set about generating all the possible arrangements for the first queen, by definition the subsequent queens would have to come _after_ each queen's position.
+Then I had an insight of sorts: If I could arrange an _ordering_ of queens, then if I set about generating all the possible arrangements for the first queen, by definition the subsequent queens would have to come _after_ each queen's position.

 Before writing out the code for this small improvement, I'll share what happened when I tested my conjecture.